 - 1 cup baby spinach

-Add pine nuts to a small skillet, and turn heat to medium-low.
-Toast until golden brown, tossing occasionally.
+Add pine nuts to a large, dry skillet.
+Toast over medium-low heat until golden brown, tossing occasionally.
 Watch carefully, as pine nuts will burn quickly.
 Remove and set aside.

-If using Italian sausage, discard oil and wipe pan clean.
-If using white meat sausage, reserve 1 Tablespoon of oil.
+If using Italian sausage, wipe pan clean.
+If using turkey or chicken sausage, add 1/2 tablespoon oil

-Break up sausage into small pieces, and then brown sausage in pan over medium heat.
+Break up sausage into small pieces, and brown sausage in pan over medium heat.

 Drain the pasta, reserving 1 Tablespoon of pasta water.
-Add the pasta, reserved water, spinach and onions.
+Add the pasta, reserved water, spinach, garlic and onions.
 Cook until water is absorbed and spinach has wilted

-Add pine nuts and garlic chips and stir to combine
+Add pine nuts and black pepper, and stir to combine